technowledgy/vue-postgrest/docs/guide/index.md

 ### Row Filtering

 The `query` constructs column conditions from it's keys.
-Operators are dot-appendend to the key.
+Operators are dot-appended to the key.
 E.g. to use multiple conditions:

 ``` vue